robertefreeman/GH-Models-actions-examples/README.md

    - Copy the generated token and use it as your `OPENAI_API_KEY`.

 2. **Get the API Endpoint:**
-   - For GitHub Models, use the endpoint: `https://models.github.ai/inference` as your `OPENAI_API_ENDPOINT`.
+   - For GitHub Models, use the endpoint: `https://models.inference.ai.azure.com` as your `OPENAI_API_ENDPOINT`.
+   - Alternative GitHub Models endpoints may include `https://models.ai.azure.com` or check your GitHub Models dashboard for the correct URL.

 3. **Get the Model Name:**
    - For GitHub Models, you can use model names like `openai/gpt-4.1` or `deepseek/DeepSeek-V3-0324`.